jstoppa/jstoppa.com/content/posts/exploring_the_GPT_with_Vision_api_image_and_video/post.md

     card: summary_large_image
     site: "@juanstoppa"
     title: Exploring the GPT-4 with Vision API using Images and Videos
-    description: All you need to know to understand the GPT-4 Vision API with examples for processing Images and Videos.
+    description: All you need to know to understand the GPT-4 with Vision API with examples for processing Images and Videos.
 ---

 I've been exploring the GPT-4 with Vision API and I have been blown away by what it is capable of.
 As OpenAI describes it, ChatGPT can now see, hear, and speak.
 But how effective is the API?
-In this article, I'm doing a deep dive into the GPT vision API describing all the technical details.
+In this article, I'm doing a deep dive into the GPT-4 with Vision API describing the technical details to use it.

 ## What is GPT-4 with Vision API to start with?

 GPT-4 with Vision (also called GPT-V) is an advanced large multimodal model (LMM) created by OpenAI, capable of interpreting images and offering textual answers to queries related to these images.
 This model blends the capabilities of visual perception with the natural language processing.
-There are several use cases for the Vision API, from recognising objects to translating mockups into real software.
-As it improves, the number of use cases where it can be implemented will continue to grow.
+There are several use cases for the Vision API, from recognising objects to translating mockups into real software or generating real time descriptions on images and videos.

 ## The Basic - How to use the API?